SENERGY-Platform/mgw-secret-manager/README.md

 # Secret Manager
 ## Run
 Run `make run` to start the dependencies and run the secret manager from the local repository.
+Run `make run_with_db` to start a MySQL DB with Docker and run the secret manager from the local repository.
-Run `makr run_docker` to start the application completely via Docker.
+Run `makr run_all_docker` to start the application completely via Docker.
 The API will be exposed at `8080`

 ## Tests
 Run `make run_test` to start the dependencies and run the tests locally.
-Run `make run_test_docker` to run the tests completely via Docker.
+Run `make run_test_docker` to to start the dependencies and run the tests inside a Docker container.